CanonicalLtd/maas-docs/en/manage-kvm-pods.md

 Maclvan is simpler in design and uses less CPU than bridges, while at the same time offering useful features.
 Setting up macvlan is outside the scope of this document, but fortunately, macvlan is installed an enabled by default in MAAS-deployed machines.
-MAAS uses macvlan if a interfaces constraint specificies a macvlan interface when composing a VM.
+MAAS uses macvlan if a interfaces constraint specifies a macvlan interface when composing a VM.

 You can configure the default macvlan mode of an existing pod using the CLI: